 GSA representatives are expected to

-- Serve as a representative for their academic program.
+- Serve as a representative for his or her academic program.

-- Share concerns, needs and ideas shared by fellow graduates in their graduate program
+- Share concerns, needs and ideas of fellow graduates in their graduate programs.

-- Distribute important information about new programs or events to graduate students in their graduate program.
+- Distribute important information about new programs or events to students in their graduate programs.

-- Provide a timely response to Officer requests for information, dissemination of graduate surveys created by the GSA.
+- Provide a timely response to officer requests for information and dissemination of graduate surveys created by the GSA.

-- Serve on at least one GSA committee during the school year.
+- Serve on at least one GSA committee during the academic year.

 - Representatives are furthermore responsible for keeping current on all GSA activities and encouraging collaboration among all graduate students.

-Representatives are encouraged to attend all GSA meetings in order to effectively represent their program.
+- Representatives are encouraged to attend all GSA meetings to effectively represent

-To become a rep, please fill out the 2018-2019 GSA Representative form.
+To become a representative, fill out the .
 You will be notified of your application status within two business days.
 GSA assembly meetings are the first Tuesday of every month of the academic year.
-All meetings will be held in the Heritage room on the second floor of the University Center, from 4 to 5pm.
+All meetings are 4-5 p.m. in the Heritage room on the second floor of the University Center.